wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

 ---
 ```

-There are tons of themes for beamer presentation.
+There are tons of themes available for beamer presentation.
 Choose a suitable theme [here](https://hartwork.org/beamer-theme-matrix/).
 You may also set other variables for this metadata.
 Check the [documentation](https://pandoc.org/MANUAL.html#variables-for-beamer-slides) for furter information.

 The first Heading indicated by `#` marker defines a new section in the presentation.
 Accordingly, the second Heading will be converted as a subsection.